Introduction

 addition to updating the trends analysis, the authors focused

 on 12 urban and 15 rural monitoring sites.
-The most current trending
+The trending results

-assess how year-to-year variability may influence the trend calculation.
+variability may influence the trend calculation.
+Several research

-Several research investigations have explored trending from the
+investigations have explored trending from the beginning of a

-beginning of a data series until the latest date for collection
+data series until the latest date for collection of data.
+However,

-of data.
-However, these types of trends analyses do not take
+these types of trends analyses do not take into consideration

-has ceased.
-Lefohn et al. (2010) take a closer look at changes
+Lefohn et al. (2010a) took a closer look at changes in the rate

-in the rate of trending and draw conclusions about the importance
+of trending and drew conclusions about the importance of using

-of using 15-year moving trends to quantify trending rates.
-The
+15-year moving trends to quantify trending rates.
+The paper's

 Conclusions and Recommendations